Support our sponsor: Richland Bank 325 N Lexington Springmill Rd Mansfield

 The following forms (as well as the certified information above) must be carried by a team representative and must be available at the field for each game:

-5. The Return to Activity Review and Compliance Waiver signed by a league or club representative.
+The Ohio North Return to Activity Review and Compliance Waiver signed by a league or club representative.

 Full payment of tournament fees must be received by the tournament committee or the team will not be permitted to play in the tournament.
 (No refunds after confirmation of the schedules).

-If the Adam Schuster Memorial Soccer Tournament is cancelled by the Tournament Board due to the COVID-19 pandemic, all teams will receive a full refund of registration fees.
+If the Adam Schuster Memorial Soccer Tournament is canceled by the Tournament Board due to the COVID-19 pandemic, all teams will receive a full refund of registration fees.

 6. Non-US Youth Soccer State Association Teams and Players